jessewaites/piratebroadcast.github.io/_posts/2017-11-27-High-End-Domains-For-Sale.md

 show_related_posts: false
 square_related: recommend-wolf
 ---
-<p>This page is a landing page for my domain sales side business.
-The domains I own are DNS forwarded to this page where I have the below list of domains currently owned by myself or someone I represent.</p>
+<p>This page is a landing page for my domain sales side business (I believe the kids these days call it a 'side hustle'?
+I digress.)
+The domains I own are DNS forwarded to this page where I have the below list of all domains currently owned by myself or someone I represent.
+I have over 10 years of experience in the business of buying and selling internet domains.
+Drop me a line if you have any questions about the business.
+On to the current products...</p>

 <table class="table table-hover">
     <thead>